LeandroCaniglia/Writings/GitHub Notes.md

 Thus while GitHub and all other project hosts are used  for  collaboration,  they  are  not  and  can  not be a complete solution.”_

+When committers are not GitHub users or the project description states somehow that the project is a mirror, most likely, there will be development activities not observable from GitHub.